receptron/graphai/packages/graphai/README.md

 yarn add graphai
 ```

-## Data Flow Graph
+## Dataflow Graph

-A Data Flow Graph (DFG) is a JavaScript object, which defines the flow of data.
+A Dataflow Graph (DFG) is a JavaScript object, which defines the flow of data.
 It is described in YAML or JSON and loaded at runtime.

-A DFG consists of a collection of [nodes](#node), which contains a series of nested properties representing individual nodes in the data flow.
+A DFG consists of a collection of [nodes](#node), which contains a series of nested properties representing individual nodes in the dataflow.
 Each node is identified by a unique key, *nodeId* (e.g., node1, node2) and can contain several predefined properties (such as params, inputs, and value) that dictate the node's behavior and its relationship with other nodes.
 There are two types of nodes, [computed nodes](#computed-node) and [static nodes](#static-node), which are described below.

 ### Data Source